Miyanoen

 Imo Kaido – Sweet Potato Road

 This road is lined with farm houses responsible for producing Miyoshi-machi’s specialty sweet potato “Fuji no Kawagoe Imo."
-When in season in September through January, the farmers raise their banners in unison to signify that many sweet potato varieties are now available for purchase, a sight unique to this area.
+When in season in September through January, the farmers raising their banners in unison to signify that many sweet potato varieties are now available for purchase is a sight unique to this area.
 There are also farmers selling ice cream, yōkan (gelled red bean wagashi) and shōchū made from Fuji no Kawagoe Imo.
-The large Japanese elm trees on either side of the road are another charming attraction.
+The large Japanese elm trees on either side of the road are another popular attraction.

 Tokorozawa Aviation Museum